Concord River: Dams cause fish population to decrease

 Dams were built along the Concord River to increase crop production and also to provide a source of power for operating mills.
-By the 19th century, the native population of shad and alewife became extinct, because the dams prevented the mature fish from returning upstream to spawn.
+As a result, by the 19th century, the native fish populations of shad and alewife became extinct because the dams prevented the mature fish from returning upstream to spawn.
 Alewife and other anadromous fish are migratory.
-They hatch in freshwater, make their way to the sea to grow, then return as adults to freshwater to spawn, usually near where they had hatched.
+They hatch in freshwater, make their way to the sea to mature, then return as adults to freshwater to spawn, usually near where they had hatched.
 This instinct is imprinted within the fish when it is born.
-So, when the route upstream became blocked, the cycle was broken.
+When the route upstream became blocked, this cycle was broken and the fish were unable to survive without it.
 The Faulkner Dam in North Billerica is just one of many blockages that caused the alewife population to collapse on the Concord River.
-At this point, water was diverted north to Lowell and south to Charlestown to run the Middlesex Canal.
+Water was later diverted north to Lowell and south to Charlestown to run the Middlesex Canal.

 Effects of pollution

-During the 19th century, the Concord River was near the heart of the US Industrial Revolution.
-Textile, paper, tanning, and mining industries all emerged during this period.
-Industrial wastes were dumped into the river, along with untreated sewage and other organic waste.
-Industrial development within the watershed peaked in the 1920s.
-The early 1960s saw an increase in the number of chemical and metal firms, many supporting the electronics industry within the Boston metropolitan area.
-By the 1960s, the Merrimack River was considered one of the top ten most polluted waterways in America.
-The Concord River empties into the Merrimack River.
+During the 19th century, the Concord River was a hub of industrial activity during the US Industrial Revolution.
+This led to environmental challenges as industrial wastes, untreated sewage, and other organic waste were dumped into the river.
+Industrial development peaked in the 1920s, contributing to the pollution of the river.
+By the 1960s, the Merrimack River into which the Concord River empties, was considered one of the top 10 most polluted waterways in America.

-The passage of the Clean Water Act in 1972 signaled the beginning of US efforts to improve the quality of its waterways.
-The act imposed stricter controls on point source discharges into rivers and other navigable waters.
-This eventually led to the installation of three wastewater treatment plants on the banks of the Concord River: one in Concord and two in Billerica.
-These plants have helped to prevent subsequent damage to the river ecosystem when they were able to operate within federally mandated limits.
+Following the passage of the Clean Water Act in 1972, the United States initiated efforts to enhance the quality of America's water bodies.
+This legislation imposed more stringent regulations on point source discharges into rivers and other navigable waters.
+As a result, three wastewater treatment plants were constructed along the banks of the Concord River: one in Concord and two in Billerica.
+These facilities played a crucial role in preventing further degradation of the river ecosystem by operating within federally mandated limits.

-Pollutants such as heavy metals and PCBs remain trapped in the sediment.
-Throughout much of the Sudbury River and downstream into the Concord River, fish consumption is banned due to mercury-laden sediments from the Nyanza Superfund site and other sources.
+Pollutants such as heavy metals and PCBs continue to be trapped in the sediment of the Sudbury River and downstream into the Concord River.
+As a result, fish consumption is prohibited in such areas, due to the presence of mercury-laden sediment originating from the Nyanza Superfund site and other sources.

-Perchlorate was detected in the Concord River in August 2004.
-Initially, it was believed that explosives used in road and building construction were the source of this pollutant.
+In August 2004, perchlorate was detected in the Concord River.
+Initially, it was believed that explosives used in nearby road and building construction may have caused this contamination.
 However, an investigation by the town of Billerica eventually determined that the source was a local company that produced surgical and medical materials.
-The company was using 220 gallons per month of perchloric acid in a bleaching process, and rinse water was being discharged into the sewage system.
-After the company was identified, it voluntarily shut down until ion exchange equipment could be installed in accordance with environmental guidelines.
+The company had been using 220 gallons of perchloric acid per month in a bleaching process, with the rinse water being discharged into the sewage system.
+Following this investigation, the company voluntarily ceased operations until it could install ion exchange equipment to comply with environmental regulations.